-In the final part of a series on common CRM implementation issues and how to avoid them, we cover the importance of CRM monitoring and enforcement.
+In the final part of a series on common CRM implementation issues and how to avoid them, we cover the importance of monitoring and enforcing the proper use of CRM.

-In the previous chapters, we discussed how CRM systems are not financially governed – which makes CRM data and transactions (almost) optional.
+- How CRM systems are not financially governed – which makes people feel like CRM use is (almost) optional.

-Over time, CRM usage can degrade if the people generating the data are not timely and complete with their entries.
+Over time, CRM usage and the related quality of data can degrade if the people interacting with the system lose focus on how important it is to consistently manage the sales and services processes within the system.
 The primary reason usage degrades is simple: If the data is not accurate, trust in the system also declines.
-As trust is lost, proper usage declines, which leads to a death spiral.
-That eventually ends in a system that’s completely ignored.
+As trust is lost, proper usage declines, which ultimately may lead to a CRM “death spiral”, system that’s largely ignored.

 So how do you keep this from happening?

-One of the most effective enforcement methods is “visible data.”
-People are perfectly comfortable working at their own pace, and in their own way, until their activities and performance become visible to others and can be compared by others.
-This visible comparison breeds a sense of competition and pride, if not just a need to protect yourself.
+One of the most effective enforcement methods is “data transparency.”
+People are perfectly comfortable working at their own pace, in their own way, and perhaps not the recommended way until their activities and performance become visible to the team.
+While some may view this as “public shaming,” the reality is visibility across the team creates a sense of accountability and usually generates competition and pride if done the right way.

 Organizational Insights